 • February 2005

-• Technorati Profile Law Department Management - Blogged Creative Commons License This work is licensed under a Creative Commons Attribution 3.0 United States License.
+• Technorati Profile Creative Commons License This blog is licensed under a Creative Commons Attribution 3.0 United States License.

 « Varied rates for practice areas in legal fees paid compared to settlement costs paid | Main | Uses of flow charts and short summaries, including to explain choices to clients »